will-moss/isaiah/README.md

 ```

 > Warning : Always make sure that your Docker Unix socket is mounted, else Isaiah won't be able to communicate with the Docker API.

+> Note : Since version 1.36.2, all the Docker images are also mirrored on Github.
+You can pull from `ghcr.io/will-moss/isaiah:latest`

 ### Deploy as a standalone application